-178.173.
-Plaintiffs reallege and reincorporate by reference paragraphs 1-1425 of this Complaint as though fully set forth herein.

-179.174.
-The Line Warming Ban is unconstitutionally overbroad and vague under the First Amendment and the Due Process Clause of the Fourteenth
+- 178. Plaintiffs reallege and reincorporate by reference paragraphs 1-147 of this Complaint as though fully set forth herein. - 179.
+The Line Warming Ban is unconstitutionally overbroad and vague under the First Amendment and the Due Process Clause of the Fourteenth Amendment.

-Amendment.
 It defines impermissible solicitation at a polling place to include "engaging in any activity with the intent to influence or effect of influencing a voter."
 Fla.
-Stat. § 102.031(4)(b).
+Stat. § 102.031(4)(b). - 180.

-180.175.
 An overbroad statute makes conduct punishable which under some circumstances is constitutionally protected activity.
 The overbreadth doctrine permits the facial invalidation of laws that inhibit the exercise of First Amendment rights if the impermissible applications of the law are substantial when 'judged in relation to the statute's plainly legitimate sweep."
 City of Chicago v.
 Morales, 527 U.S. 41, 52 (1999) (citing Broadrick v.
-Oklahoma, 413 U.S. 601, 612-615 (1973)).
+Oklahoma, 413 U.S. 601, 612-615 (1973)). - 181.

-181.176.
 Volunteer efforts at polling places intended to make it easier for voters who encounter long lines to successfully participate in the political process, including by providing food, water, and other assistance at polling locations, as well as the accompanying conversations and interactions between volunteers and voters surrounding voting, are core political speech.

-182.177.
-As a result, the Line Warming Ban is unconstitutionally overbroad as it places an arbitrary restriction on a substantial amount of constitutionally protected expression.
+- 182. As a result, the Line Warming Ban is unconstitutionally overbroad as it places an arbitrary restriction on a substantial amount of constitutionally protected expression.
 The Line Warming Ban is also unconstitutionally overbroad because it criminalizes any activity that has the "effect of influencing a voter" without limitation or definition, chilling Plaintiffs' activity at the polls and engagement with voters.

-what "any activity" means.
+183. The Line Warming Ban also does not provide any guidance on what - 183.
+The Line Warming Ban also does not provide any guidance on what "any activity" means.
 The possibilities of prohibited activities are virtually limitless, ranging from speaking words to a voter to handing them water bottles or food.
 Nor does the Ban provide any guidance on what activities may have the "effect of influencing a voter."
 It is unclear, for example, whether an organizer for a non-profit organization handing out food or water at a polling place or to a voter in line to vote would be deemed to have an "effect on influencing" a voter under the statutory language.
 But during an April 19 House of Representatives debate, the House's primary sponsor of the Voter Suppression Bill, Representative Ingoglia, admitted he construes this language to encompass handing out water, especially if the water came from a candidate's campaign.

-184.179.
-"It is a basic principle of due process that an enactment is void for vagueness if its prohibitions are not clearly defined."
+184. "It is a basic principle of due process that an enactment is void for vagueness if its prohibitions are not clearly defined."
 Grayned v.
 City of Rockford, 408 U.S. 104, 108 (1972).
 The Supreme Court has long recognized that laws must give "the person of ordinary intelligence a reasonable opportunity to know what is prohibited, so that he may act accordingly" and "must provide explicit standards for those who apply them."
 Id.
 Vague statutes are especially egregious when they "abut upon sensitive areas of basic First Amendment freedoms."
 Baggett v.
 Bullitt, 377 U.S. 360, 372 (1964).